carbon-language/carbon-lang/docs/design/README.md

 such as Carbon interfaces, won't be able to be translated directly.

 C and C++ macros that are defining constants will be imported as constants.
-Otherwise, C/C++ macros will be unavailable in Carbon.
+Otherwise, C and C++ macros will be unavailable in Carbon.
 C and C++ typedefs would be translated into type constants, as if declared using a [`let`](#constant-let-declarations).

 Carbon functions and types that satisfy some restrictions may be annotated as